ShugKnight24/javascript_30/README.md

 # JavaScript 30 Progress

+*Update - 10/31/2019:* I never finished this and have been looking over a couple of the early examples the past couple of days.
+Want to jump in and actually finish it this time around.
+I also want to update the UI a bit more for each lesson if its applicable.

 **Note**: I will be using this repo to track my progress with Wes Bos' course, [JavaScript 30](https://javascript30.com/).
 I heard about JavaScript 30 a long time ago and I wanted to get into it, but never did.
 I am creating this repo in order to to create some accountability and start tracking my progress as I slowly make my way through this program.
 By completing this course, I hope to improve my skills with Vanilla JavaScript, ES6, and my approach to programmatic thinking.

 I will update this README as I complete projects within the course.